schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

   end;
 {% endhighlight %}

-:Note: Delphi has a IFuture<T> that is run via a TTask, that interface is more complex than we need to implement.
+Delphi has a IFuture<T> that is run via a TTask, that interface is more complex than we need to implement.
+{: .notice}

+## Direct conversion of Sample

  In the sample presented in the paper each method request decends from the abstract method request and are constructed using the Servant and - in cases returning a value - a Future or Promise that needs to be satisfied.
 I recreated a skeletal structure representing the design of the sample in the paper below.
 The main difference here is that the Future is created with a Method Request.
 In the paper the Proxy creaded the Future and passed it into the Method Request to be filled.